LilOTechGod/Who-I-am-portfolio/README.md

 ## Future Developments:

-1. As for furture developments I would like to create a option button, that allows the user to create comments on an existing post.
+1. As for furture developments I would like to add more
-2. Edit the homepage as soon as you open the app to render an image containing the tech blogs logo.
-3. Get the log out button functionality to work properly.
-4. Give the blog a distinctive design.

-All of these issues will be applied soon!
-So stay tuned for the latest version, Thank you for your patience!

 ## Credits